software-mansion-labs/swm-icon-pack-react/README.md

 ## Features

-1. Ready to use React or React Native components
+1. Ready to use React / React Native components
 2. Uses .svg under the hood in React and .ttf in React Native for optimal performance
 3. Customizable variant, size and color